Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Relational Factored MDPs

+Let us generalize Example~\ref{ex:sick} to an arbitrary number of persons behaving in the same way as the agent in Example~\ref{ex:sick}: \begin{example}[Epidemic] There is a set $\mathbf{D}$ of persons living in a small town, represented by the logvar $M$ with $\mathcal{D}(M)=\mathbf{D}$.
+Each person can be sick or healthy, leading to the PRV $Sick(M)$.
+The government gets a reward of $1$ for each healthy person and a reward of $-1$ for each sick person.
+To combat an epidemic, the government can impose travel bans on persons, resulting in the action $Restrict(M)$ to impose a travel ban on a subset of persons.
+Moreover, each person can travel or not, leading to the PRV $Travel(M)$.
+The government gets a reward of $2$ for each person travelling.
+The PRV $Epidemic$ is influenced by the number of people travelling and influences the healthiness of each person.
+Figure~\ref{fig:epidemic_grounded} shows the grounded transition model and figure~\ref{fig:epidemic_lifted} shows the lifted transition model for this example. \end{example}

+Since an action can be applied to each person concurrently, the amount of possible actions is exponential due to the power set, i.e., all possible combinations for all persons.
+Foreplan avaoids the exponential blow-up by exploiting the indistinguishability of action PRVs.

+With Definition~\ref{definition:rfMDP}, we require the rewards to be represented as a sum of local reward functions, and not as some arbitrary function.
+Actually, this is too restrictive: It is sufficient that an operation running over same behaving variables has a hyperoperation repeating the operation multiple times.
+For a sum, the hyperoperation is multiplication.
+Also, multiple terms of such operations can be linked together in any way.
+In Appendix~\ref{appendix:hyperoperations}, we give examples for hyperoperations.
+For simplicity and the proofs, we use the definition as it is throughout the paper.

-While Definition~\ref{definition:rfMDP} defines the ground semantics, there are symmetries within the parfactor model, which we exploit with Foreplan in the next section.
+We exploit the symmetries in Definition~\ref{definition:rfMDP} with Foreplan in the next section.
 In the remainder of this section, we explain what we mean by \emph{action PRVs} and by \emph{parameterized} local reward functions.